 Neither Aros, nor the guy playing him, knew what had happened.
-Bonny eventually told the rest of the party when they were back home and Aros was away.
+Bonny eventually told the rest of the party when they were back home and Aros was away (and his player in the bathroom upstairs).
 Immediately the shape-shifting druid Fara wanted in on the gag.
 Sure enough, Aros came bursting out of his room later that day, his face excited and alarmed.

 “Guys, the dragon hatched.”

 Everyone starts acting panicked.
 “Oh god, don’t tell me there’s a giant lizard running around, breathing fire in our house.
 We already had to kill the hydra in the basement!”